The arithmetic of critical values I: equicritical quartic polynomials: Critical values of polynomials: arithmetic and geometry

 If one does not care about the subfield of definition of the coefficients, the study of polynomials with given critical values can be carried out just for normalized polynomials: the leading coefficient of $f(ax+b)$ is $a^d$ times that of $f$, and its constant term is $f(b)$.
 Therefore, in light of \eqref{bij}, the starting point for our analysis will be the relation between critical points and critical values.
 We will then recover information about fields of definition via the study of rational points on Hurwitz spaces.

 If the normalized polynomial $f$ corresponds to $\widehat x=\{x_1,...,x_{d-1}\}\in\A^{d-1}/S_{d-1}$, its finite critical values $y_1,...,y_{d-1}$ are given by:

-where $e_i(\widehat x)$ is the elementary symmetric function of degree $i$ in $d-1$ variables.
+where $e_i(\widehat x)$ is the elementary symmetric function of degree $i$ in $d-1$ variables (and $e_0\equiv1$).
 This translates the study of critical values for polynomials of degree $d$ to that of the covering $\theta_d\colon\A^{d-1}\longrightarrow\A^{d-1}$ defined by \eqref{var}, whose fiber above a point $(y_1,...,y_{d-1})$ of $\A^{d-1}$ corresponds under \eqref{bij} (and the quotient) to the set of normalized polynomials of degree $d$ having as finite critical values its coordinates.
-An elementary but important observation to make is that, for any subfield $K\subset k,$ the finite critical values of $f\in K[x]$ are the (only) simple roots of a polynomial defined over $K$: this can be seen directly by letting $\gk=\text{Gal}(\overline{K}/K)$ act on both sides of \eqref{var}, since $\theta_d$ is defined over $K$.
+An elementary but important observation to make is that, for any subfield $K\subset k,$ the finite critical values of $f\in K[x]$, taken with their multiplicity, are the (only) roots of a polynomial defined over $K$: this can be seen directly by letting $\gk=\text{Gal}(\overline{K}/K)$ act on both sides of \eqref{var}, since $\theta_d$ is defined over $K$.

 Let $U_d$ be the affine open set $\{\prod_{1\le i < j\le d-1}(y_i-y_j)\neq 0\}\subset\A^{d-1}$ and let $V_d\subset U_d$ be the closed subscheme given by $y_1=0$.
-Polynomials with finite critical values in $U_d$---i.e., distinct---are called \textit{Morse polynomials}.
-Arnold \citep[p.5, Theorem]{a}, following Davis \citep{d}, Thom \citep{t} and Zdravkovska \citep{z}, shows that for $d\ge3$ there are $d^{d-3}$ topological types of complex Morse polynomials of degree $d$ with given critical values.
+Polynomials with finite critical values in $U_d$---that is, pairwise distinct---are called \textit{Morse polynomials}.
+Arnold \cite[p.5, Theorem]{a}, following Davis \cite{d}, Thom \cite{t} and Zdravkovska \cite{z}, shows that for $d\ge3$ there are $d^{d-3}$ topological types of complex Morse polynomials of degree $d$ with given critical values.
 We generalize his result to our fields $k$ which, we recall, are algebraically closed and have characteristic either $0$ or larger than $d$: \begin{prop} Let $d\ge3$.
-For any $(y_1,...,y_{d-1})\in U_d$ we have $\#\{[f]:f\in k[x], \ C_f=\{y_1,...,y_{d-1}\}\}=d^{d-3}$. \end{prop} \begin{reml} Proposition \ref{dd3} shows that, in characteristic different from $2$ and $3$, the equicriticality problem is trivial for cubic polynomials: we have $EC_3(k)=\emptyset$. \end{reml}
+For any $(y_1,...,y_{d-1})\in U_d$ we have $\#\{[f]\colon f\in k[x], \ C_f=\{y_1,...,y_{d-1}\}\}=d^{d-3}$. \end{prop} \begin{reml} Proposition \ref{dd3} shows that, in characteristic different from $2$ and $3$, the equicriticality problem is trivial for cubic polynomials: we have $EC_3(k)=\emptyset$. \end{reml}